 To the extent relevant to their practice, you can expect clinicians to handle your information in line with this Privacy Notice.
 This includes using your personal information as set out in more detail below.

-Clinicians who work with ICS Ltd are expected to handle your personal data in accordance with the principles set out within this Privacy Notice.
+Clinicians who work with Integrated Cardiology Solutions are expected to handle your personal data in accordance with the principles set out within this Privacy Notice.
 This means that whenever they use your personal data, they will only do so as set out in this Privacy Notice.

 What personal information do we collect?

 As a patient of The Community Cardiology Service, the personal information we hold about you on our own systems and in paper format may include the following:

 - Name, date of birth, gender, and NHS number, contact details, such as postal address, email address and telephone number (including mobile number).

 - Details of your GP and background referral details given to us by them.

 - Appointment details at our clinics including details of appointments you fail to keep.

 - Undertakings made by you to us for the return of diagnostic equipment loaned to you.

 - Details (numbers) of diagnostic tests carried out.